The purpose of this feature is increase the information exchange that is currently possible.

 - Event Type: shows if the webhook is for Alert or Data Quality

-- 30 Days Status: shows the amount of successful and/or failed calls to the webhooks in the last 30 days.
-The call history is only kept for 30 days after which it is automatically deleted.
+- History: shows the amount of successful and/or failed calls to the webhooks in the retention period defined on each webhooks.
+By default the retention period is set to 30 days.
+After the retention period the call history is automatically deleted.
 The value is a link as soon as there is effectively some history to open the history modal.

 - State: shows if the webhook is enabled or disabled.
 Not that a webhook can be disabled by the system if it fails 5 time consecutively